 Access To The Right Of Information For The Consumers –

 Food quality is a subject of concern for the consumers and the quality of a commercially grown produce is often compromised under conventional farming methods.
 ESTAH gives exposure to the consumers about the origin of food, in getting organically grown food to reach more markets and improving the overall health of the community.

 ESTAH helps these farmers to gain higher profits by creating a direct value chain and developing mutual trust through transparencies and connecting the farmers directly to the consumers intrinsically.
 A lot of Indian farmers face difficulties in commerce as they have limited access to consumer markets caused by disrupted and compromised chain between the farmers and the consumers because of intermediaries.

-TRAINING ACTIVITIES AND COLLABORATION
+TRAINING ACTIVITIES AND